 This type of imagery underlines the viciousness of the two characters.
 They are seen as creatures that operate by the law of the jungle.
 They are very dangerous.
 They can devour all that is human and prey on those who are weaker than themselves.

 In the terrible world of Lear’s vision, man is a beast.
 Yet, something may come out of this elemental existence on the heath.
 We notice that the animal imagery changes as Lear’s recovery gets underway.
 The animals mentioned now are those which convey feelings of pleasure.
-In Act 5 Sc 3 a much-chastened Lear tells Ophelia:
+In Act V, iii a much-chastened Lear tells Cordelia:

 “We too alone will sing like birds i’ the cage, …”